TanavT/1TBCSSFile/my-react-app/README.md

 Add any admin user you want

-Then for connection method, choose Node.js and version 6.7 or later.
-If you set up this right after making the cluster you can recieve a string that includes your db password
+Then for connection method, click on drivers then choose Node.js and version 6.7 or later.
+If you set up this right after making the cluster you can recieve a string that includes your db password in section 3.
+Copy and save this for later.

-Go to security quickstart and add the ip address 0.0.0.0 to the ip access list (this stands for any address can connect which is fine for a dev enviroment/proof of concept)
+Go to security quickstart on the left, scroll down, and add the ip address 0.0.0.0 to the ip access list (this stands for any address can connect which is fine for a dev enviroment/proof of concept)

 ## Create an .env file with these parameters in the my-react-app directory
 Our .env file will be provided in the submission, however our  endpoints for the cloud will be useless to push to as they are configured to our accounts, therefore in order to push to the cloud you will need to set up the cloud stack mentioned above

-To create the .env file, () means replace this field and make sure to put quotation marks on strings!:
+To create the .env file, anything in parentheses means replace this field and make sure to put quotation marks on strings!:

     NODE_OPTIONS='--title="env sucessfully loaded!"'